6ahadori/FilimoSearch/README.md

 ```

 now Build and Run app on the emulator or on your own device.
-Also you can download latest release on the release section.
+Also you can download latest release on the Releases section.

 ## Used Technologies
 *   MVVM